Dartle Documentation

 runMagnanimous

 The output depends on the build script, as that’s what defines the tasks in a build.
+In the above case, we’re using the Dartle Website’s own Dartle script.

 At the end of the output above, you can see the tasks that would’ve executed if the -s flag hadn’t been given.